-- .1 Gather Photographs.
+.1 Gather Photographs.
 This step should be conducted by the investigating officer.
-In total, gather one suspect's photo, a minimum of five filler (non-suspect) photos, and at least two blank photos (blank pages consistent in size to the printed photos). - A. Suspect's Photo Multiple Suspects.
+In total, gather one suspect's photo, a minimum of five filler (non-suspect) photos, and at least two blank photos (blank pages consistent in size to the printed photos).

+- A. Suspect's Photo Multiple Suspects.
 If there are multiple suspects, include only one suspect's photo in the array.
 Multiple Photos of the Suspect.
 If multiple photos of the suspect are available, choose the photo that most resembles the suspect's appearance at the time of the crime.
 If you do not know what the suspect looked like at the time of the crime, choose the photo that most resembles the description of the perpetrator. - B. Filler Photos Number of Fillers.
 Whenever possible, include a minimum of five fillers in each array.
 Since increasing the number of fillers tends to increase the reliability of the procedure, include as many above the minimum as desired.
 Resemblance of Fillers to Suspect.
 In general, fillers should resemble the witness's description of the perpetrator in significant features (such as face, profile, height, weight, age, build, posture, hair and facial hair, specific articles of clothing, etc., to the extent applicable to the photos being used) or, in cases where a composite was used, fillers should resemble the composite.
-If a person who has never seen the perpetrator would be able to pick out the suspect from the array based on knowing only the description of the perpetrator given by the eyewitness, then the fillers may not sufficiently resemble the description of the perpetrator.
+If a person who has never seen the perpetrator would be able to pick out the suspect from the array based on knowing only the description of the perpetrator.
 For instance, if the perpetrator was described as having an unusual identifying mark, all fillers should have similar markings or all photos should include similar coverings over the described area.